magento/devdocs/guides/v2.2/config-guide/cli/config-cli-subcommands-perf-data.md

   - Setup
 ---

-Using the [Magento Performance Toolkit]({{ site.mage2bloburl }}/{{ page.guide_version }}/setup/performance-toolkit), or another tool, for performance testing requires you to generate a large amount of data, including stores, categories, products, and more.
+Using the [Magento Performance Toolkit]({{ site.mage2bloburl }}/{{ page.guide_version }}/setup/performance-toolkit) for performance testing requires you to generate a large amount of data, including stores, categories, products, and more.
 You can adjust the amount of data you create using _profiles_, such as small, medium, large, and extra large.

 The following figure shows a product display on the storefront using the `small` profile: